David Ampofo: Career

 Ampofo began his journalism career at the Ghana Broadcasting Corporation in 1986.
 In 1987 he was named Best Television Reporter.
 In 1988 he was named Journalist of the Year.
 Between 1987 and 1992, he was the host of Searchlight, a prime-time news and current affairs programme, and had many remarkable interviews with several world leaders, including Nelson Mandela, Yasser Arafat, Kenneth Kaunda and Sam Nujoma.
 He was a Presidential Correspondent and travelled extensively with Jerry Rawlings.
 He was a correspondent for CNN's World Report and in 1990 the Columbia Journalism Review did a piece on outstanding foreign correspondents in which Ampofo was named.
 That same year, he won the Flagship Britannia award (now Chevening awards) to pursue a master's degree in journalism at the University of Wales.
 On completion in 1991, he spent three months as an intern with The CBS News channel in New York City.
 He continued with attachments at leading public affairs firms Hill and Knowlton and Walter Judds in the UK.
 He also interned with leading UK newspaper The Observer.
-In 1995 he was selected as Africa correspondent for M-Net's award-winning actuality programme Carte Blanche - a position that put him at the cutting edge of major events across the continent and in contact with global movers and shakers.
+In 1995 he was selected as Africa correspondent for M-Net's actuality programme Carte Blanche.
 In 2020 he was appointed as new CEO of Ghana Upstream Petroleum Chamber.